API Security

 API discovery failure is not abstract.
 It produces observable conditions in production environments that directly affect security posture and governance effectiveness.

-When discovery fails, some APIs execute without being visible to security or governance teams.
+1. Unknown API Endpoints: When discovery fails, some APIs execute without being visible to security or governance teams.
 These endpoints handle requests in production but are absent from inventories, monitoring configurations, and testing scopes.
 They are not unknown because they are hidden by design.
 They are unknown because no mechanism verifies their existence at runtime.

-Discovery failure allows inventories to diverge from execution.
+2. API Inventory Drift: Discovery failure allows inventories to diverge from execution.
 APIs listed in inventories may no longer exist, while active APIs remain unrecorded.
 Over time, the inventory becomes a historical artifact rather than a representation of the system.
 Controls derived from that inventory operate on an incomplete model of reality.

-In some cases, APIs are discovered but not governed.
+3. Unmanaged APIs: In some cases, APIs are discovered but not governed.
 Authentication, authorization, monitoring, or rate limiting may not reflect how the API actually executes.
 These APIs are visible but operate outside consistent enforcement.
 Discovery failure enables this condition by preventing early identification of control gaps.

-APIs that bypass standard governance paths can persist unnoticed when discovery is incomplete.
+4. Shadow APIs: APIs that bypass standard governance paths can persist unnoticed when discovery is incomplete.
 These APIs may be created through automation, configuration changes, or internal integrations and continue operating without review.
 Shadow APIs are often the result of prolonged discovery failure rather than isolated misconfiguration.

-When APIs are not discovered accurately, ownership becomes unclear.
+5. Fragmented Ownership and Response: When APIs are not discovered accurately, ownership becomes unclear.
 Incident response slows as teams attempt to determine who is responsible for an interface that was not known to exist or was assumed to be inactive.
 Discovery failure therefore affects not only prevention, but also detection and response.

 Security and Governance Impact of Discovery Failure